Valerian Obolensky

-Valerian Valerianovich Obolensky (Russian: Валериа́н Валериа́нович Оболе́нский; 25 March 1887 – 1 September 1938) (who worked under the party pseudonym Nikolai Osinsky, and was sometimes referred to as Valerian Osinsky) was a Russian Bolshevik revolutionary, Marxist theorist, Soviet politician, economist, and professor of the Agricultural Academy of Moscow.
+Valerian Valerianovich Obolensky (Russian: Валериа́н Валериа́нович Оболе́нский; 25 March 1887 – 1 September 1938) (who worked under the party pseudonym N. Osinsky) was a Russian Bolshevik revolutionary, Marxist theorist, Soviet politician, economist, and professor of the Agricultural Academy of Moscow.

 Early life

 Valerian Obolensky was born in to a noble family in the Kursk province, where his father was manager of a stud farm.
 While studying at the Faculty of Law of the Moscow University, Obolensky participated in the 1905 Russian Revolution and distributed revolutionary literature among students and was a reporter for the newspaper Izvestiya.
 In 1907, he joined the Bolshevik faction of the Russian Social Democratic Labour Party.
 In the same year, he and Nikolai Bukharin organised a mass student demonstration.
 They and Vladimir Smirnov formed a trio of young economists who conducted theoretical 'raids' in which they disrupted lectures to challenge the lecturer.
 When the Bolshevik faction split over whether to continue participating in the Russian parliament, or Duma, Osinsky backed the otzovists, who supported a boycott, in opposition to Vladimir Lenin.

-Obolensky was arrested in 1911, and exiled to Tver and started to write under the name pseudonym Nikolai Osinsky, in honor of the Russian revolutionary and Narodnik terrorist Valerian Osinsky.
+Obolensky was arrested in 1911, and exiled to Tver and started to write under the name pseudonym N. Osinsky, in honor of the Russian revolutionary and Narodnik terrorist Valerian Osinsky.

 From 1914 to 1916 he was deputy head of the statistical department of the Kharkiv Agricultural Society's commissioner for coal transportation in Kharkiv.
 He studied the economics of agriculture, published two books on the subject.
 In 1916, Osinsky was mobilized in the Imperial Russian Army and served as a quartermaster officer.